MattCheely/requirejs-maven-plugin/README.md

 http://requirejs.org

 The "optimize" goal is by default attached to the "process-classes" maven phase.
-It will go through all the js modules you have listed in your plugin configuration, interpret the AMD dependencies each file has, aggregate and minify that entire dependency tree, and put the resulting minified filed in your output directory.
+It will go through all the js modules you have listed in your project configuration file, interpret the AMD dependencies each file has, aggregate and minify that entire dependency tree, and put the resulting minified filed in your output directory.